aws/aws-cdk-go/awscdk/awsroute53/README.md

 Alternatively, use the `HostedZone.fromHostedZoneId` to import hosted zones if you know the ID and the retrieval for the `zoneName` is undesirable.
+Note that any records created with a hosted zone obtained this way must have their name be fully qualified

 ```go
 zone := route53.HostedZone_FromHostedZoneId(this, jsii.String("MyZone"), jsii.String("ZOJJZC49E0EPZ"))